This article covers:

 Who Makes the Final Decision on Prioritizing the Product Backlog?

-It should be understood that, most importantly, the product owner is a proxy for the customer.
-The more he understands what the customer wants and needs, the better off their project will be in terms of cost-effectiveness and sustainability.
+The more they understand the customer’s needs, the better their project will be in terms of cost-effectiveness and sustainability.

 There has to be a single point of truth for decisions– the product owner.

 So then, where does the scrum master fall into all of this?

 Think of the scrum master as the team’s leader.

 They must remain impartial to all matters of product design and decision-making but still push back against any obstacles that may inhibit a productive workflow on the project.

 They’re like moderators in this way.
 They cannot play favorites with members of their team or interfere in case of disagreements about how best to move forward.